spierala/mini-rx-store/blog-post.md

 In the examples below we look at Component Store, but you can expect the same API changes for Feature Store.

+All code examples can be found back in [this StackBlitz](https://stackblitz.com/edit/stackblitz-starters-6mbywk?file=src%2Fmain.ts).

 ### select
 `select` is used to select state from your Component Store.